ryanharper007/tester/README.md

 ### This is a vagrant environment for test purposes only.

 The following assumptions are made with regards to the deployment
-* you have virtual box installed and configured.
+* You have virtual box installed and configured.
-* you will be using vagrant to deploy the vms.
+* You will be using vagrant to deploy the vms.
-* the domain is example.com
+* Yhe domain is <b>example.com</b>
-* puppet client will be run, and not a puppet master.
+* Puppet client will be run, and not a puppet master.
-* you will be using virtual box as the default provider.
+* You will be using virtual box as the default provider.
 This can quite easily be expanded to other providers, but is not in the scope of this project.
-* all hiera data values are found in the hiera data folder under the relative folder of puppet/hiera.
+* All hiera data values are found in the hiera data folder under the relative folder of puppet/hiera.
-* Vagrant version used is 1.2.4
+* Vagrant version used is 1.2.4.
 * Centos 6.4 x86_64  box is used.
+* Puppet version is puppet 3.1.1

 To get the environment up and running on your machine please run the following commands.